Pop-ups are a controversial subject. So much so that the inventor even apologized for them.

 Principle #3: Don’t use multiple pop-ups

 Too many pop-ups can feel spammy.
-Don't remind shoppers of those early days of the internet when you accidentally clicked a link and got a never ending onslaught of windows.
+Don't remind shoppers of those early days of the internet when you clicked the wrong link and got a never ending onslaught of unwanted new windows.

 That’s easy to avoid, though.
 Stick to one simple pop-up.